bostonadam525/Advanced-Retrieval-Augmented-Generation-RAG-Techniques/AI Agents/Agentic Patterns/README.md

 - source: https://huggingface.co/blog/VirtualOasis/agents-vs-workflows-en

-## Agentic Design Patterns from Anthropic
+## Workflow Design Patterns from Anthropic
-- These are meant to be approaches to problem solving rather than "set in stone" agentic design patterns.
+- These are meant to be approaches to problem solving rather than "set in stone" workflow design patterns.
 That means they are open to interpretation and may change based on the domain and use case(s).
 - These include but are not limited to:

 1. **Prompt Chaining**